Problem when writing averaged variables for multiple temporal resolutions

 src_output.f90.
 Hope this works (haven’t tried this myself, though)

-RE: Problem when writing averaged variables for multiple temporal resolutions - Added by Sam Vanden Broucke about 3 years ago
+RE: Problem when writing averaged variables for multiple temporal resolutions - Added by Sam Vanden Broucke over 3 years ago

 Thanks for that clarification!